30 December 2006

 During the War, Hayes initially remained in Yorkshire, playing in war-time football through the 1939/40 and 1940/41 campaigns.
 He then returned to his native Cork, and won Inter-League honours while playing with Cork United.
 He also helped the team to dominate the League of Ireland Championship and claim League of Ireland Shield and Munster Cup successes.
 He also played in two FAI Cup Finals, finishing runner-up on both occasions to Dundalk and Drumcondra.

 After the War, Hayes returned to Huddersfield, and was honoured by the FAI, winning caps at left-back in a 1-0 defeat by England in September 1946 and a 2-0 defeat by Portugal in May 1947, both matches played at Dalymount Park.
-He left Leeds Road behind in February 1950 after fifteen war-interrupted years, all spent in the top-flight of English football.
-He joined Burnley, also a First Division side, but retired early in the 1950/51 season after a total of just twelve appearances.
+Ahead of the 1948/49 season Hayes retired, but was back playing again that September.
+He did eventually leave Leeds Road behind in February 1950 after fifteen war-interrupted years, all spent in the top-flight of English football.
+He joined Burnley, also a First Division side, but made the last of just twelve appearances against Newcastle in January 1951.

 Ireland Cap Details: